GalacticExchange/pretrained/README.md

 # Pretrained

-Tensorflow, Theano and other models, pretrained.
+The most complete and frequently updated list of top-performing Tensorflow, Theano and other models, pretrained.

 ## Image recognition